Acoustic Lateral Recoil Force and Stable Lift of Anisotropic Particles: Stable Acoustic Lift

 \subsection{The Rayleigh approximation}

 In the Rayleigh approximation $\{ka,kb\}\ll 1$, for a spheroid particle illuminated by an $x$-propagating plane wave, Eq.~\eqref{eq:torque_corr} yields $\vb{T} = T_z \bar{\vb{z}}$,

-Thus, the torque has the same $\propto \sin 2\theta$ dependence as the lateral force $F_y$, and a nontrivial tilted-particle configuration with vanishing torque can be achieved only for $\alpha^{\text{st}}_{\text{D},s} \alpha^{\text{st}}_{\text{D},l} = - 72 \pi^2 / k^6$.
+The equation extends the approximate torque expression obtained in Ref.~\cite{Fan2008JASA} from heuristic arguments.
+The torque \eqref{rayleigh-torque} has the same $\propto \sin 2\theta$ dependence as the lateral force $F_y$, and a nontrivial tilted-particle configuration with vanishing torque can be achieved only for $\alpha^{\text{st}}_{\text{D},s} \alpha^{\text{st}}_{\text{D},l} = - 72 \pi^2 / k^6$.
 However, it follows from Eq.~(\ref{eq:static_monopole_dipole}) and the fact that $L_i < 1$ that for a particle with isotropic effective mass density the elements of polarizability tensor always have the same sign and this condition cannot be satisfied, and hence there is no stable acoustic lift for a spheroid particle in the Rayleigh regime.

 We performed numerical calculations of the acoustic force and torque on a spheroid silicone rubber particle with parameters $kb = 0.01, ka = 0.002$ using Comsol Multiphysics.
-The results are shown in Figs.~\ref{fig:Rayleigh_acoustomechanics}(c,d).
+The results are shown in Figs.~\ref{fig:Rayleigh_acoustomechanics}(b,c).
 One can see perfect agreement with the analytical expressions in the Rayleigh regime.
 The only stable point with $T_z=0$ and $\partial T_z / \partial \theta < 0$ is $\theta = 0$, when the spheroid is oriented perpendicular to the incident field, and the lateral force vanishes.
 The acoustic radiation torque in this and all subsequent plots is normalized by $T_0 = F_0/k = \sigma_{\text{geom}} \beta \abs{p_0}^2 / 2 k$.